Cheiron Studios

 Cheiron Studios (/sv/) was a recording studio located in the Kungsholmen district of Stockholm, Sweden.
 Founded in 1992 by Denniz PoP and Tom Talomaa, it was known for being a place where popular music acts of the late 1990s/early 2000s, such as Backstreet Boys, Boyzone, Robyn, NSYNC, Britney Spears, and Westlife produced many of their greatest hits.
 In addition, Cheiron Studios was also a record label, Cheiron Records, affiliated with BMG for a while, and a music publishing service (Cheiron Songs), although those ventures were later abandoned in favour of music production.

 After Denniz PoP's death in 1998, Cheiron closed in 2000.
-Talomaa and Max Martin reformed the company as Maratone, while Kristian Lundin and Jake Schulze formed the Location, and David Kreuger and Per Magnusson started A Side Productions.
+Talomaa and Max Martin reformed the company as Maratone, while Kristian Lundin and Jake Schulze formed Location Songs, and David Kreuger and Per Magnusson started A Side Productions.
 The studio is currently owned by Roxy Recordings, which also includes the Hanssonic Studios of Anders Hansson.

 1986–1992: SweMix

 In 1986, a group of ten Swedish disc jockeys founded SweMix, a remix service, as a response to DiscoNet, Hot Tracks, and DMC.
 The group included Dag Krister Volle (Denniz PoP), René Hedemyr (JackMaster Fax), Sten Hallström (StoneBridge), Emil Hellman (SoundFactory), and Johan Järpsten (JJ).
 In the beginning they produced and distributed song remixes without permission, so-called "bootlegs", for limited underground distribution on their newly founded Remixed Records.
 Remixed Records attracted attention not only in Scandinavia but also Germany, Italy, and the Netherlands.
 Tom Talomaa, a nightclub owner, became involved and supported the studio with more sophisticated equipment, and musicians began seeking out the group's services.
 As a result, two labels were formed: Basement Division for underground artists and SweMix Records via Swedish Sonet, for commercial records.

 SweMix Records signed Swedish dance acts such as Dr. Alban, Kayo, Dayeene, and Leila K, and had their first big hit with Dr. Alban's 1990 breakout single "Hello Afrika" (produced by Denniz PoP).
 In 1991, the company was divided, and Remixed Records was sold to Giovanni Sconfienza, who later converted it into a full-fledged label (releasing artists such as Solid Base and Sonic Dream Collective).
 The following year, SweMix further split up into SweMix Productions and SweMix Records & Publishing.
 The latter was sold to BMG and taken over by Denniz PoP and Tom Talomaa, who renamed it Cheiron and began working in the studio in 1992.

 In early 1992, the Danish record company Mega Records sent Denniz PoP a demo tape by a then-unknown band called Ace of Base.
 It included the reggae song "Mr. Ace", written by American singer-songwriter Angelo Negron.
 Denniz PoP was not initially impressed with it, but after listening to it repeatedly, he decided to remix it.
 It was re-recorded at the SweMix studio and given the new title "All That She Wants".
 The track became an unexpected hit and catapulted both Ace of Base and Denniz PoP into international stardom.